TechnicalPursuit/TIBET/demo/react1/README.md

 This is an instance of the custom tag type, `TP.demo.reactlikebutton`, which is defined in `TP.demo.reactlikebutton.js`.

-This type, a subtype of `TP.dom.ReactElement`, has some interesting constructs worth discussing:
+This type, a subtype of `TP.tag.CustomTag` that mixes in the `TP.dom.ReactElement` trait type (you can read more about TIBET type traits in the core documentation), has some interesting constructs worth discussing:

 - It defines two 'type local' attributes that tell TIBET that this component doesn't have either core style or theme style files associated with it.
 This